djonn/toms-data-onion/README.md

 For each layer I save the full layer along with just the payload to make it easier for me to see if my solution was correct and the ASCII85 encoded string has the correct start and end delimiters.

+The following sections assume you have read the instructions for the that layer before reading my solution comments.

 **Beware, possible spoilers ahead!**

 ## Layer 0 - ASCII85